serpro69/ktchn8s/docs/installation/network.md

  21 remark Permit -> DHCP responses TO the router's WAN interface 21 remark (Source port is 67 - DHCP/BOOTP Server, Destination port is 68 - DHCP/BOOTP Client)
  21 permit udp any eq bootps any eq bootpc
+ 30 remark --- PERMIT NTP TRAFFIC ---
+ 31 remark -> Permit NTP UDP responses from any NTP server (source port 123) to any port on router ! it seems like C1111 uses a dynamic port to receive NTP replies, and receiving ports on router seem to be below 1023 !
+31 permit udp any eq ntp any gt 1023
+ 31 permit udp any eq ntp any
  99 remark --- END ---

  100 remark --- Other WAN rules ---